Knowledge-Guided Biomarker Identification for Label-Free Single-Cell RNA-Seq Data: A Reinforcement Learning Perspective: Experiment Setting

 \subsection{Evaluation Metrics.}

 To compare the performance of these methods, we evaluate the cell-type-discriminating performance of genes via cell clustering.
 We follow the same setting as CellBRF~\cite{CellBRF} by adopting a graph-based Louvain community detection algorithm in Seurat~\cite{Seurat} as the downstream cell clustering analysis method, a commonly used software toolkit for scRNA-seq clustering.
 We adopted three widely used metrics to quantitatively assess model performance, including normalized mutual information (NMI)~\cite{NMI}, adjusted rand index (ARI)~\cite{ARI}, and silhouette index (SI)~\cite{SI}.
 All metrics range from 0 to 1, where the higher the value, the better the model performance.
+We also included accuracy, balanced accuracy, Micro-F1, and Macro-F1 for the evaluation of the cell-type annotation task.